ScriptSlayer0/File-discover/README.md

 ### Requirements
 - Python 3.x
-- psutil 6.0.0 (see requierements.txt)
+- psutil
+- See for more details [requierements.txt](https://github.com/ScriptSlayer0/File-discover/blob/main/requirements.txt)

 ### Setup
 Navigate to the project directory: